husarion/ur-docker/README.md

 2. Click the red button in the lower-left corner of the GUI.
 3. Power on the robot and release the brakes.
 4. Change the robot mode to `local` (the upper right corner of the GUI).
 5. Go to `program` and run `external_control` URcap.
 If you use Onrobot RG2 gripper you shoud run `husarion_ext_control.urp` program.
 If it did not come with the robot then you can find it [here](https://github.com/husarion/ur-onrobot-rg2-docker/tree/main/demo/ur-programs).
-Simply connect to the robot, for example, using `sftp` (`sftp root@10.15.20.4`) and move them to the `/programs` folder
+Simply connect to the robot, for example, using `sftp` (`sftp root@10.15.20.4`, default password: `husarion`) and move them to the `/programs` folder
 6. Change the robot mode back to `remote`.
 7. On the internal computer, type:
     ```bash